 Carolina Panthers Overview

 The Carolina Panthers are a professional American football team based in Charlotte, North Carolina.
 Established on October 26, 1993, they compete in the National Football League (NFL) as a member of the National Football Conference (NFC) South division.
 The team plays its home games at Bank of America Stadium in Charlotte and is currently owned by David Tepper.
 The Panthers have won four conference championships and seven division titles, with notable appearances in Super Bowl XXXVIII and Super Bowl 50.
-Their team colors are black, process blue, and silver, and their mascot is Sir Purr.
-The Panthers are recognized for a passionate regional fan base and a strong presence throughout the Carolinas.
+Their team colors are black, process blue, and silver, with Sir Purr as their mascot.
+The team is recognized for a passionate regional fan base and a strong presence throughout the Carolinas.

 Founding and Organizational Origins